Quickly exit this site by pressing the Escape key Leave this site

 As well as four local IAGs covering the four policing areas of the county, there are two thematic groups that offer insight, advice and guidance based on their lived experience, on issues that may impact others similar to them, living and working in our communities:

-We recognise and are grateful to the IAG members for their valuable support in helping to improve all aspects of our service; giving operational advice through to policy review.
-We engage our IAGs on a number of issues, facilitated by our Engagement & Equality Officer and Safer Neighbourhood Teams.
+We recognise and are grateful to the IAG members for their valuable support in helping to improve all aspects of our service, from operations to policies.
+IAGs are facilitated by our Engagement & Equality Officer and Safer Neighbourhood Teams.
 Agendas for each meeting are agreed in advance, with actions for police and IAG members.

 The advice and support from the IAGs following a critical incident is very important to us.
 We see this as not only an opportunity to reassure the community, but also gain better insight and a richer picture.
 By engaging with and involving our IAGs at the earliest opportunity, we help reduce community tensions by demonstrating an open and transparent dialogue with the people most affected by whatever has happened.